 What foods have fiber in them?

-Fiber gives plants their structure so all foods that come from plants contain some fiber, although some have more than others.
+Fiber gives plants their structure, so all foods that come from plants contain some amount of fiber.
 Here are some top fiber-containing foods:

 - Legumes such as lentils, beans, and peas

 - Whole grains such as barley, oats, brown rice, and whole wheat products (bread, pasta, crackers)

 - Nuts and seeds, including almonds, peanuts, and pistachios

 - Whole wheat cereals such as bran flakes, shredded wheat, and other cereals

 - Fruits such as apples (with skin), pears (with skin), oranges, and bananas

 - Berries such as blueberries, blackberries, and strawberries

 - Vegetables including broccoli, Brussels sprouts and carrots

 - Starchy vegetables such as corn and potatoes with skin

 The list of foods above might sound familiar if you have ever been given suggestions for a healthy, balanced diet.
 Examples of foods that do not contain much fiber include: animal products such as meat, fish, cheese, yogurt, and milk, and highly processed foods such as white bread, chips, candy, and sugary foods and drinks.
-There are also products out there that have extra fiber added such as Fiber-One® bars and Activia® yogurt with fiber.
+There are also products that have extra fiber added such as Fiber-One® bars and Activia® yogurt with fiber.
 While these products can be a healthy part of a balanced diet, try to get your fiber mainly from natural plant sources.